bmcandr/lis-bootcamp/docs/LIS-on-NCCS-discover.md

     This file will be executed every time you log onto Discover to ensure you're working in a clean environment.

-    Since you've just created your new `.profile`, you'll need to execute the following command to load your clean environment for this session:

-    ```sh
-    % source $HOME/.profile
-    ```

 4. Now that you have a clean environment, environment variables that LIS needs to compile and run must be loaded.
 To do this we will make use of [modules](https://www.nccs.nasa.gov/nccs-users/instructional/using-discover/miscellaneous/using-modules).
 Module files created for use with LIS are available in the LISF GitHub repo in the [env/discover](https://github.com/NASA-LIS/LISF/tree/master/env/discover) directory.
 In this step we will download these module files to Discover.

     Make a directory called `privatemodules/` in your `$HOME` directory to store the module files: